Click here to Skip to main content

 You can use the parser and compiler directly from your code as standalone components, but normally you would only need a linker and an Ela machine to execute Ela code.

 Ela provides two implementations of a linker.
 The one that is named ElaIncrementalLinker is used to support interactive mode.
 It allows you to build and execute Ela code chunk by chunk.
 The incremental linker is also useful if you want to evaluate Ela code in a string representation.
 If this is not what you need, you can use a regular Ela linker.
-This is a sample in C# that shows how to execute Ela code represented as a string:
+This is a sample in C# that shows how to execute Ela code from a string:

-var l = new ElaIncrementalLinker(new LinkerOptions(), CompilerOptions.Default);
+var l = new ElaIncrementalLinker(new LinkerOptions(), CompilerOptions.Default());

 l.SetSource(elaSourceCode);